 Conduct surveys and find out which app features are the most valuable for your users.
 Build your product pricing based on the survey and competition analysis.
 Here is how App Growth Network engaged with paid users segment by sending a survey.
 Its aim was to identify the most anticipated features.

-3. Understand customer psychology
+3. Understand customer psychology and improve customer experience

 Sometimes offering a product for free can be cheaper than acquiring users.
 At times it makes sense to let users experience your app premium features for free.
 The psychological principle of reciprocity works here: when marketers offer something for free, users feel obliged to pay back.